wundergraph/open-previews/web/src/pages/terms.md

 trademark, patent, trade secret, and other intellectual property or proprietary rights laws.

-These Terms of Use permit you to use the Website for your personal, non-commercial use only, except for any paid services offered through the Website subject to their own respective terms of use.
+These Terms of Use permit you to use the Website for your personal, non-commercial use only, except for any services offered through the Website subject to their own respective terms of use.
 Except as otherwise permitted by the Company, you must not reproduce, distribute, modify, create derivative works of, publicly display, publicly perform, republish, download, store, or transmit any of the material on our Website, except as follows: